 Donald Trump, Paul Le Roux and the Dutch East India Company - Part 1

 Today we see companies as entities that inhabit a different domain to states.
-States have sovereign rights and prerogatives, such as policing, legitimate use of force, minting money etc, and companies play within the rules set out by the states as profit maximising entities.
+States have sovereign rights and prerogatives, such as policing, legitimate use of force, minting money etc. Companies play within the rules set out by the states as profit maximising entities.
 Of course, we understand that the lines can be blurred: powerful companies can lobby states to change certain rules, regulatory capture and crony capitalism is part of the 21st century.
 But, as the story of Jack Ma shows us, at the end of the day it’s the state that has the men with guns.
 When push comes to shove not many companies would choose to defy a sovereign.

 Outsourcing Empire